List of counties in Mississippi

-Through evolving constitutions, counties are granted police powers, administrative duties for transportation infrastructure, and election scheduling for vacacines in county offices.
+Through evolving constitutions, counties are granted police powers, administrative duties for transportation infrastructure, and election scheduling for vacancies in county offices.
 The Board of Supervisors are mandated to additional duties as defined by the legislature.
 While placed under the judicial branch, the Mississippi Supreme Court recognize counties perform mixed duties that are executive, legislative, and judicial in nature.
 Prior to 1988, each supervisor independently managed roads and bridges in their assigned area, and would allocate money at their discretion, subject to restrictions in state law.
 County revenues were divided equally among all five supervisors.
 However, this came under scrutiny after Operation Pretense (19841987), an FBI sting operation targeting corruption that led to the indictment of fifty-five county supervisors.
 The Mississippi Legislature passed the County Government Reorganization Act of 1988 in response, which transferred responsibilities to a system of centralized road administration.

-According to 2024 U.S. census Data, the average population of Mississippi's 82 counties is 35,891, with Harrison County as the most populous (213,730) and Issaquena County the least (1,295).
+According to 2025 U.S. census Data, the average population of Mississippi's 82 counties is 36,026, with Harrison County as the most populous (217,136) and Issaquena County the least (1,263).
 Six counties have populations over 100,000 while 15 have populations under 10,000.
 Yazoo County is the largest by total area at 933.9 sqmi, and Alcorn County is the smallest at 401.3 sqmi.
 The average land area is 591 sqmi.
 19 counties have names with Native American etymologies.

 The Federal Information Processing Standard (FIPS) code is used by the United States Federal government to uniquely identify counties.
 In the table below, each code links to the U.S. Census "quick facts" page for that county.
 Mississippi's FIPS state code is 28.